 A fiery and uncompromising midfielder whose leadership on and off the pitch defined a career of grit across two continents.

-Ruben Zadkovich’s football journey was carved from pure determination.
-Born in Sydney, he left for England as a teenager, signing with Queens Park Rangers and later Notts County, where he learned the game's physical demands.
-Returning to Australia, he became a central figure for the Newcastle Jets and later Perth Glory, not just for his tough-tackling midfield play but for his vocal, demanding presence.
-He captained the Glory during a tumultuous period, often speaking bluntly about the club's standards, which cemented his reputation as a straight-shooter.
-After retiring, he immediately transitioned into coaching, taking the helm at Perth Glory and later Brisbane Roar, where his intense, no-excuses philosophy aimed to instil the same resilience he showed as a player.
+Ruben Zadkovich captained Perth Glory during a tumultuous period, speaking bluntly about club standards.
+Born in Sydney, he left for England as a teenager, signing with Queens Park Rangers and later Notts County.
+Returning to Australia, he became a central figure for the Newcastle Jets and Perth Glory, known for tough-tackling midfield play and a vocal, demanding presence.
+After retiring, he coached Perth Glory and later Brisbane Roar, instilling a no-excuses philosophy.
 His three Socceroos caps were a hard-earned nod to his combative style.

 1981–1996